 The key is to approach this as a collaborative project, not a solo mission.
 The most effective playbooks are built with input from across the company and are treated as living documents that evolve with your team and your market.
 Ready to build the ultimate guide for your sales team?
 Here’s how to do it in seven simple steps.

-Step 1: Align Your Stakeholders
+Step 1: Get Buy-In From Key Stakeholders

 First things first: a sales playbook can't be created in an echo chamber.
 If you want your team to actually use it, the playbook needs to reflect the real world they operate in every day.
 This means getting the right people in the room from the very beginning.
 Gather a diverse group that includes sales leaders, top-performing reps, marketing managers, and even folks from customer service.